dockersamples/msbuild-2025-docker-qualcomm-lab/1-running-containers.md

 ## Recap

-In this lab, you accomplished the following:
+In this hands-on, you accomplished the following:

 - Ran a native container using the `docker/welcome-to-docker` image and explored its platform.
 - Demonstrated cross-platform emulation by running a non-native `linux/amd64` container using the `nginx` image.
 - Used Docker Compose to start a multi-container application, including a Kafka instance and a Kafka UI, and interacted with the Kafka topic by producing and viewing messages.

-You're now ready for this next lab, but try not to jump ahead of the next overview!